jmagman/flutter-wiki/Roadmap.md

+# 2021

+_The 2021 roadmap is being written.
+If you are a contributor or team of contributors with long-term plans for [contributing to Flutter](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md), and would like your planned efforts reflected in the roadmap, please reach out to Hixie (ian@hixie.ch)._

 # 2020

 In the interest of transparency, we want to share high-level details of our roadmap, so that others can see our priorities and make plans based off the work we are doing.